clam-project/testfarm/INSTALL.md

 Installing the library
 ======================

-Use the provided setup.py script.
+From the source path, use the provided setup.py script.

+	python setup.py install

+Or using the pip system:

+	pip install testfarm

 Installing the server